WLHK: Adult contemporary (1980–1994)

-As the 1980s ended, WENS on-air staffers included "John and Jerry in the Morning," Operations Director Joel Grey and Music Director Alan Cook in middays, APD Bernie Eagan in afternoons, Eric Garnes and Stephanie Smith on "Night Lite" and Don Carson in overnights.
+As the 1980s ended, WENS on-air staffers included "John and Jerry in the Morning", Operations Director Joel Grey and Music Director Alan Cook in middays, APD Bernie Eagan in afternoons, Eric Garnes and Stephanie Smith on "Night Lite" and Don Carson in overnights.
 Audrey Rochelle was WENS news director.
-Ken Hayes anchored drive time traffic from "Beck Toyota Mobile 97."
+Ken Hayes anchored drive time traffic from "Beck Toyota Mobile 97".
 Weekend talent included Mike Adams, Tim Bonnell, Neal Kelly, Gary Hunter, Mike Seneda and Scott Robinson.
-Other 1980s weekend talent at WENS included Kevin Calabro, Mike Ivers, Ellen K, now morning drive at KOST-FM Los Angeles and Darryl Parks, formerly of WLW Cincinnati.
+Other 1980s weekend talent at WENS included Kevin Calabro, Mike Ivers, Ellen K, now morning drive at KOST in Los Angeles and Darryl Parks, formerly of WLW in Cincinnati.
 David Christian joined WENS in 1989 as Production Director and also carried a weekend air shift.

 Unlike the 1980s, the 1990s were a relatively quiet time regarding air staff change at WENS.
 The summer of 1990 brought the end of the "John and Jerry" morning show.
 Scott Fischer joined news director Audrey Rochelle on the WENS morning show in the fall of 1990.
 In the spring of 1991 Program Director Joel Grey left WENS.
 That summer Alan Cook and Stephanie Smith also left the radio station.
 John Cinnamon, formerly of the "John and Jerry" morning show, was rehired for middays.
-Eric Garnes continued as solo host on "Night Lite Love Songs."
+Eric Garnes continued as solo host on "Night Lite Love Songs".

-Joel Grey's replacement was Chuck Knight, from the Des Moines, Iowa radio market.
+Joel Grey's replacement was Chuck Knight, from the Des Moines, Iowa, radio market.
 Knight inherited a veteran and highly successful air staff.
 Don Carson expanded his overnight duties with the role of morning show producer.
 Previous WENS morning show producers had included Howard Schrott, Kevin Burris and Kay Feeney.
 Former weekender Tim Bonnell took the 10p to 2a shift.
 This included the last two hours of "Nite Lite Love Songs".
-Bonnell had returned in November 1988, as a part-timer, from a one-year stint in Raleigh, North Carolina at 100.7 WTRG, as morning show producer for former WENS morning co-host Mark Patrick.
+Bonnell had returned in November 1988, as a part-timer, from a one-year stint in Raleigh, North Carolina, at WTRG, as morning show producer for former WENS morning co-host Mark Patrick.
 The one major change made by Knight was the fall 1992 replacement of news director Audrey Rochelle with Ann Craig.
 The remainder of Knight's three-year tenure at WENS was marked without further change in the weekday air schedule.
 In early 1992, David Christian left as WENS production director.
 Christian's role at the station was filled by Scott Robinson.
 Chuck Knight left for the Philadelphia market in the summer of 1994.
 He was replaced at WENS by respected Los Angeles broadcast programmer Greg Dunkin.